Saganaki22/MegaTTS3-WaveVAE/readme.md

 ## About This Fork

-This is an **unofficial Windows-compatible fork** of the original [ByteDance MegaTTS3](https://github.com/bytedance/MegaTTS3) repository.
+This is an **unofficial Windows-compatible fork + WaveVAE** of the original [ByteDance MegaTTS3](https://github.com/bytedance/MegaTTS3) repository.
 This version includes:

 - ✅ **Windows Compatibility**: Pre-configured for Windows installation
 - ✅ **GPU Support**: Optimized PyTorch installations for RTX 30xx/40xx and RTX 50xx series